Skip to content

 • Proper centralized key management

-Zero trust is a model for more effective security, according to a Mary K. Pratt, a contributing writer for CSO.
+Zero trust is a model for more effective security, according to Mary K. Pratt, a contributing writer for CSO.
 It requires organizations to consider threats internally as well as externally.

 Pratt writes, “The Zero Trust model of information security basically kicks to the curb the old castle-and-moat mentality that had organizations focused on defending their perimeters while assuming everything already inside didn’t pose a threat and therefore was cleared for access.”